jamescatania1/Minecraft-Clone/README.md

 - Chunk sorting, transparency sorting.
 - Input library wrapper.
 - Camera matrix generation.
+- Custom parser and files for block/face data.
 #
 The code adequately frees all memory without a necessary heap dump at program termination.
 The goal is to have this properly running on Linux and Windows.
 I may port this to vulkan in the future.